-A. No. Students are either full time in an academic term or full time in a work term.
-You may be able to work part time but must check with the International Office to determine the terms of your own individual work permit.
-International Office
+A. No. Students are either full-time in an academic term or full-time in a work term.
+You may be able to work part-time but must check with the International Office to determine the terms of your own individual work permit.

-Q: My program will be on line next term.
-Will I still have to do Co-op 1020 or 1021?
+Q. My program will be online next term.
+Will I still have to do COOP-1020 or COOP-1021?

-Q. What happens if I can’t find a fall co-op job?
+Q. What happens if I can’t find a winter co-op job?

-Q: I am a degree student with a mandatory work term.
-What happens if I cannot find a work term for fall 2020?
+Q. I am a degree student with a mandatory work term.
+What happens if I cannot find a work term for winter 2021?